Safety through feedback in Constrained RL: Introduction

 Cost inference in Constrained RL settings has gained recent attention.
 One key thread of research has focused on learning cost from from constraint abiding expert demonstrations \cite{costinf1, costinf2}.
 However, these expert demonstrations are not easily available in all settings.
 For example, consider robotic manipulation tasks where the human and the robot have different morphologies.
-This paper is focused on the second thread of research in this space, where we generate trajectories and take feedback from an evaluator to infer the cost function.
+This paper focuses on the second line of research in this area, where we generate trajectories and gather feedback from an evaluator to infer the underlying cost function.
 Prior works in this thread make limiting assumptions on the nature of the cost function such as \textit{smoothness} or \textit{linearity} \cite{costinf1, costinf2, costinf3, costinf4} and are limited to obtaining feedback at the state level \cite{costinfmain} which is expensive to collect from human evaluators.
 We do not make such assumptions and can take feedback provided at over longer horizons, in some cases the entire trajectory.

-Frameworks for learning from feedback must exhibit the following properties to as emphasized in \cite{costinfmain, prefrl1, prefrlmain}: 1) The feedback must be collected \textit{offline} in between rounds, since the agent may need to act in real time.
-2) The framework should try to \textit{minimize} the amount of feedback collected.
+Frameworks for learning from feedback must exhibit the following properties as emphasized in \cite{costinfmain, prefrl1, prefrlmain}: 1) Feedback must be collected \textit{offline} in between rounds, since the agent may need to act in real time.
+2) The amount of feedback collected must be \textit{minimized}.
 3) \textit{Binary} feedback is more suitable as compared to \textit{numeric} feedback as it is more intuitive to provide for humans.
 It has also been shown that humans provide less consistent feedback if it is \textit{numeric} \cite{prefrlmain}.
 4) Each state is assigned a binary cost value, indicating that it is inherently \textit{safe} or \textit{unsafe}, which is more intuitive for humans when assessing the safety of policies \cite{crl_binary_feedback} \footnote{The last two points are specific to human evaluators}.

 To this end we propose the \textbf{R}einforcement \textbf{L}earning from \textbf{S}afety \textbf{F}eedback (\textbf{RLSF}) algorithm, which embodies all the aforementioned properties.
 The key contributions of this algorithm include: \begin{itemize} \item Extends prior work to collect feedback over longer horizons.
 This is done by presenting the evaluator with the entire trajectory, breaking the trajectory into segments and eliciting feedback at the segment level.
 Inferring the costs directly by \textit{maximizing likelihood} presents new challenges due to the problem of credit assignment over longer horizons.
 To tackle this, we present a surrogate loss that converts the problem from trajectory level cost inference to a supervised binary classification problem with \textit{noisy} labels.